jbowkett/adventures-in-k8s/README.md

 ## Useful Commands
+1. minikube start --vm-driver=virtualbox
 1. minikube kubectl  - if the version of kubectl shipped with Docker is different to minikube's
 1. minikube dashboard &
+1. minikube service hello-node - start a browser to the given service using the correct port and ip address
 1. kubectl create deployment hello-node --image=gcr.io/hello-minikube-zero-install/hello-node --service - creates a service at the same time
 1. kubectl get events
 1. kubectl get deployments - this needs to read 1/1 if the deployment was successful